Skip to content

 Capacity and accommodation reality

 Two patterns repeat.
-Intimate single-building châteaux sleep the wedding party in restored period rooms within the celebration walls, suiting parties of 15 to 30 staying on site.
-Cluster estates spread accommodation across outbuildings and former farm courtyards, sleeping 50 or more for a fuller weekend-long stay.
+Intimate single-building châteaux sleep the wedding party in restored period rooms within the celebration walls, suiting a smaller party staying on site.
+Cluster estates spread accommodation across outbuildings and former farm courtyards, sleeping a larger share of guests for a fuller weekend-long stay.

 On-site bedrooms usually house the immediate family and wedding party rather than the full guest list.
 The broader count fills partner hotels and gîtes within 15 to 30 minutes by car.
 Match the sleeping cap to your wedding-party number, not the total headcount, so you are not paying for capacity you will not use.
 Our guest accommodation guide covers the overflow planning in detail.